-The «Accessibility Developer Guide» (ADG) in its entirety is the result of many years of hands-on practice in the field of testing websites for accessibility, as well as developing accessible web applications.
+The «Accessibility Developer Guide», in its entirety, is the result of many years of hands-on practice in the field of testing websites for accessibility, as well as developing accessible web applications.
 The daily experience of user experts with special needs, blended together with the profound technical knowledge of fullstack web developers, resulted in forming the «Accessibility Alliance».

 «Access for all»

-The foundation is in business since the year 2000, and since then has accompanied hundreds of local and international websites in the process of becoming accessible.
-The basis for this have always been the official guidelines like the Web Content Accessibility Guidelines (WCAG) and Accessible Rich Internet Applications (ARIA), combined with the real-life experiences of those employees with special needs, and profound expertise of fullstack web developers.
+The foundation has been in business since the year 2000, and since then has guided hundreds of local and international websites in the process of becoming accessible.
+The basis for this has always been the official guidelines like the Web Content Accessibility Guidelines (WCAG) and Accessible Rich Internet Applications (ARIA), combined with the real-life experiences of the foundation's employees who have special needs, and the profound expertise of fullstack web developers.
 In one sentence: the contents of this guide are the result of nearly two decades of hands-on experience in all topics accessibility.